MVC Pattern and Django

-Before advent of MVC frameworks, web programming mixed database code with the main code of the page.
+Before the advent of MVC frameworks, web programming mixed database code with the server side code of the page.
 If you have programmed for some time in language like PHP you already did this to some extent.
-This problem is not particular to PHP; In fact in most server-side languages the code is shared between atleast three language: Python (or PHP), SQL, HTML.
+This problem is not particular to PHP; In fact in most server-side languages the code is shared between at least three language, for example: Python (or PHP), SQL, HTML.

 The MVC pattern was created to separate business logic from representation.
 MVC is the most popular architecture in use today.
 Many popular frameworks like Ruby on Rails, Laravel, CodeIgniter and even Django uses it.
 The MVC architecture divides an application into the following three layers:

 Models: Models represents how data is organized in the database.
-In other words in MVC pattern we use models to define our tables in the database.
-We also use models to define relationship between other models.
+In other words, in MVC pattern we use models to define our database tables as well as relationships between them.

 Controllers: Controller controls the flow of information.
-When you request a page that request is passed to Controller then it uses programmed logic to decide what information is needed to pulled from the database and what information should it pass to the view.
-Controller is the heart of MVC because it acts as a glue between models and views.
+When you request a page that request is passed to the controller then it uses programmed logic to decide what information is needed to pull from the database and what information should it pass to the view.
+Controller is the heart of the MVC architecture because it acts as a glue between models and views.